CosmicScale/PSBBN-Definitive-English-Patch/README.md

 ./PSBBN-Definitive-Patch.sh
 ```
 ### Installing on Windows
-The recommended way to install the **PSBBN Definitive Patch** on Windows 10 or 11 by using the **PSBBN Launcher For Windows**.
+The recommended way to install the **PSBBN Definitive Patch** on Windows is by using the **PSBBN Launcher for Windows**.
+The **PSBBN Launcher for Windows** is compatible with Windows 10 and 11 Home editions; other editions may not be compatible.
 For a trouble-free experience, make sure Windows is fully up to date.

 **Video Tutorial:**